noInfoPath/noinfopath-rest-client/README.md

 ## Overview

-This module allow for easy configuration and execution of CRUD (Create, Read, Update and Delete) functions against an ODATA V4 compliant RESTAPI.
+This module allows for easy configuration and execution of CRUD (Create, Read, Update and Delete) functions against an ODATA V4 compliant RESTAPI.
 It support communicating with multiple REST servers via a simple JSON configuration schema.
 All communications between the client and the servers are via standard JWT bearer tokens.